Atinos31/Fashionista2/README.md

 ## known bugs
 * btt-link hidden not showing once on the bottom of the page - solved with a z-index on btt-button and border color change.
 * footer doesnt stick to bottom on empty pages. solved with class of stickiy
-* email confirmation bug - i checked the endpoint url , modified sign in stripe secret as stripe_wh_secret in gitpod workspace variable.refresh the page.checked the webhook handler.py file, --not solved.
+* email confirmation bug - i checked the endpoint urls both in stripe and gitpod , modified sign in stripe secret as stripe_wh_secret in gitpod workspace variable.refresh the page,restarted workspace.checked the webhook handler.py file,  fixed
+* 401 stripe webhook error - changed port 8000 to public

 ## Deployment